gumloop/guMCP/src/servers/notion/README.md

 #### Local Development

-You can launch the server for local development using (example script):
+You can launch the server for local development using:

 ```bash
 ./start_remote_dev_server.sh